Graphs and Data — Answer Key

 1. The tallest bar on the graph belongs to blue.

-Blue received 9 votes, the highest of all the colors in the survey.
+Blue received 9 votes, the highest count in the survey.
+On a bar graph, the tallest bar always belongs to the largest number.

 2. The shortest bar on the graph belongs to orange.